s-makin/discourse-offline-helper/README.md

 # discourse-offline-helper (doh)

-Downloads a Discourse documentation set and prepares it for building with the Canonical Sphinx starter pack.
+_Downloads a Discourse documentation set and prepares it for building with the Canonical Sphinx starter pack._

 > [!WARNING]
-> This tool is under active development and may not work correctly on all documentation sets.
+> This tool is under active development and not fully stable.
 > If you'd like to troubleshoot or customize this tool for a particular doc set, don't hesitate to contact `@avgomes` on Mattermost.

 ## Features
 * Downloads raw markdown files locally
-* Creates or renames missing index files
+* Creates missing index files
-* Replaces hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
+* Replaces discourse cross-references with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
 * Creates h1 headers if the Discourse pages don't already have them
 * Appends a simple toctree to index pages (alphabetical order, `maxdepth 2`)
 * Replaces `[note]` discourse syntax